 For additional exploration, try the other beaches at this state park, each with a distinct personality: Treasure Cove; Historic Crystal Cove; 3.5 Cove; Scotchman’s Cove; Muddy Creek.

 Laguna Beach, CA 92651

-The trail itself is considered an easy trail due to distance and elevation gain, but it does have some difficult areas that make this hike a little more adventurous than other easy hikes.
+The trail itself is considered an easy trail due to distance and elevation gain, but it does have some difficult areas that make this hike a little more adventurous.
 Expect to climb some steep inclines, go rock hopping and cross the stream several times before you reach the beautiful waterfall.

 Local Tip: If the main parking lot is full, take a small side road to a dirt overflow parking area.

 The round trip from the nature center is around 4 miles.
 It can take between 1.5 hours to 2.5 hours depending on your speed and breaks.
 We like to enjoy nature and take a lot of pictures, so the trip up the trail was slower than the return trip.